The Third Day (1965 film): Production

 Jack L. Warner was reluctant to make a film about amnesia, but he agreed to finance this one, because he had an expensive deal with George Peppard, who wanted to do the movie.
 Warner offered the film to Jack Smight in part because I'd Rather Be Rich, Smight's first feature, had been made relatively cheaply and because star George Peppard had worked with Smight before on television.
 Smight said it was "not a great script by any means, but one with a lot of twists and turns.
 It dealt with the amnesia of the lead character, which Peppard played.
 The other characters were quite well written and I felt it had possibilities.
 Knowing that Peppard was set made me feel that I could make a decent film out of it."

+Elizabeth Ashley had started a romantic relationship with George Peppard on The Carpetbaggers and was offered the female lead.
+She wrote in her memoirs, "I could tell from the script it was going to be a piece of technicolor garbage, but I would be costarring with George.
+My agents, who were also George's agents, thought it was a good idea and pressured me to make it.
+It would be a big commercial movie.
+My name would be above the title, which would make me a real leading lady."
+She said her fee was $100,000.

+Peppard later said "I'm the first one around who knows crap when I see it.
+When The Third Day came along, I wasn't just broke, I was up to my ears in debt.
+An actor's responsibility is to keep his career going, not how much art he can turn out.
+I've got an agent, a lawyer, a public-relations firm, a business manager, an ex-wife, two kids, and Elizabeth Ashley.
+Responsibilities."

 Exterior scenes were filmed along the Russian River, north of the town of Bodega Bay in northern California.
 Film sites include the Highway 1 bridge crossing the Russian River near the junction with highway 116 and Goat Rock State Beach.
+Ashley wrote "I could tell while I was making the picture that it was going to be just another piece of garbage.
+And I knew I was terrible.
+I couldn't even be good in garbage."